HealthengineAU/pms-api/docs/suggested-testing.md

 To ensure the seamless functioning of this integration, we strongly advise conducting the following minimal set of tests prior to going live.

+Neglecting to satisfy these tests could potentially lead to your integration not being approved during the go-live process.

 ---

 ## Linking a PMS account to one or more Healthengine practices